 Before law school, Philip worked as a consultant at an economic consulting firm in Chicago and taught middle school math in Glendale, Arizona through Teach for America.

-- Defending major pharmacy companies in cases alleging common-law fraud and violations of several states' consumer-protection statutes.
+- Defending major pharmacy companies, grocers, and a physical therapy provider in cases alleging fraud and violations of several states’ consumer-protection statutes.

-- Representing a private equity company in qui tam lawsuit related to alleged violations of the False Claims Act.
+- Represented a private equity company in qui tam lawsuit related to alleged violations of the False Claims Act, including a successful appeal, which addressed an issue of first impression related to the first-to-file bar in the United States Court of Appeals for the Eleventh Circuit.

 - Represented a beverage distributor in Delaware litigation involving former executive alleging ownership stake in company.

-- Part of the Ropes & Gray team involved in defending the legality of Deferred Action for Childhood Arrivals (DACA) in the United States District Court for the Southern District of Texas, as well as by filing an amicus brief in the Supreme Court of the United States.
+- Part of the Ropes & Gray team involved in defending the legality of Deferred Action for Childhood Arrivals (DACA) in the United States District Court for the Southern District of Texas and the United States Court of Appeals for the Fifth Circuit.

 - Successfully represented three asylum applicants from the Democratic Republic of the Congo before the Chicago Immigration Court, establishing a well-founded fear of future persecution on account of political opinion and activities.